Bonsai: Compiling Queries to Pruned Tree Traversals: The Structure of Accelerating Queries with Trees

-We illustrate these cases in the below tree traversal code, where \code{yield} returns a singleton set and \code{scan t} returns all points in subtree \code{t}.
+\item[Never] Otherwise, no descendants are included in the query, so the node is \textit{pruned}. \end{description} We illustrate these cases in the below tree traversal code, where \code{yield} returns a singleton set and \code{scan t} returns all points in subtree \code{t}.
 We illustrate an example tree on the right.
 A range query with \code{lo=-10} and \code{hi=10} descends to the root's children, pruning the left subtree (first dashed box).
 It then descends on the right subtree, scanning the dotted orange box because its interval is contained in the query interval, and pruning its sibling (second dashed box).